Frequently Asked Questions

 Yes.
 Your child will meet the school registrar.
 In addition, if there is a language other than English in the home, an EL assessor will briefly assess your child’s English proficiency and determine if your child is eligible for English Learner services.

-J: Can I start registration if I have everything except my child’s physical?
+I: Can I start registration if I have everything except my child’s school physical?

 Yes.
 ACPS understands that sometimes it takes several months to secure an appointment for a kindergarten physical.
 It is fine if you want to submit the physical at a later date.
-Note that the physical must be completed before the child starts school in ACPS.
+Note that the physical must be submitted to the school registrar before the registration is considered complete.

 In general, it is advised that parents secure all other documents prior to the registration appointment so the family does not have to return to the school multiple times.